-Another official said the recent intelligence might not have warranted such a response before the Benghazi attack, which created a political firestorm for the administration.
+Another official said the recent intelligence might not have warranted such a response before the Benghazi attack, given the political firestorm it created for the Obama administration.

-On Thursday, State Department spokeswoman Marie Harf said the agency was taking the steps out of an abundance of caution.
+On Thursday, State Department spokeswoman Marie Harf said the agency was taking the steps at diplomatic sites out of an abundance of caution.

 CNN found embassy attack suspect before FBI